P-Zande/quartets/docs/_pages/03model.md

 # Dit moet nog in 'wat we hebben gedaan taal' (en er moet in wat we echt hebben gedaan)

 ## Game implementation
 We have modelled the game in Python 3 using the MESA package.
-This package allows to easily model multi-agent environments.
+This package allows us to easily model multi-agent environments.

 ### Agent representation

-In the implementation, each player is represented by an instance of the QuartetAgent class.
+In our implementation, each player is represented by an instance of the QuartetAgent class.
 This class encapsulates the attributes and behaviours of a player in the game.
 It contains the following key components:
 * Hand: an object containing all quartet groups and cards.
 * Score: the current number of completed quartet sets of the agent
 * Strategy: the strategy that the current agent uses to choose the questions it asks.